Title: Ante Up!

 I received a free copy of this book from the author in exchange for an honest review.

-WARNING: This book talks a lot about motherhood, pregnancy and birth, so it may not be suitable for younger readers.
+WARNING: This book talks a lot about motherhood, pregnancy and birth.

 Reading Independently—Ages 15 and Above, Adults